Ecce homo Homolka, or in English, Behold Homolka (1970)

 Homolka a tobolka, or in English (1972)

-The husband and wife Ludva and Hedus Homolka’s with their twins Péta and Máta and Ludva’s parents – the granny and grandpa – arrive in the snowy Spindleruv Mlýn for a holiday.
+The husband and wife, Ludva and Hedus Homolka, with their twins Péta and Máta, and Ludva’s parents – the granny and grandpa – arrive in the snowy Spindleruv Mlýn for a holiday.
 They promise to each other that they will not spoil the quite expensive holiday by quarrels.
-If somebody hurts the other one he/she will kneel as a punishment.
+If somebody hurts the other one, he/she will kneel as a punishment.

-This one reminded me of the old Pink Panther type of capers and other Peter Seller’s films where there was a lot of silly romping that makes you laugh out loud.
+This one reminded me of the old Pink Panther type of capers and other Peter Seller films where a lot of silly romping makes you laugh out loud.

 Buy the final in the trilogy on eBay.